 The governors of Oregon and Washington, along with the Environmental Protection Agency, needed an organization to further study the lower river and coordinate its restoration.
 They created the Lower Columbia Estuary Partnership to study and care for the lower river, and in 1999 we incorporated as a non-profit.

-For 25 years, we have been studying the river, restoring habitat, and engaging people of all ages to learn about and care for the Columbia.
+For more than 25 years, we have been studying the river, restoring habitat, and engaging people of all ages to learn about and care for the Columbia.

 Read More About Our History